J.D., Columbia Law School

 Health Law and Policy

-Jonathan Todres, professor of law, researches and writes on a range of issues related to children’s rights and child well-being.
-Todres has published extensively on a range of topics including child trafficking, the implementation of children’s rights law, human rights and the social determinants of health, legal and cultural constructs of childhood, and human rights in children’s literature.
-He co-wrote a book, Human Rights in Children’s Literature: Imagination and the Narrative of Law, published by Oxford University Press in 2016.
+Jonathan Todres, professor of law, focuses his research on issues related to children’s rights and child well-being.
+Todres has published extensively on a range of topics including child trafficking, the implementation of children’s rights law, human rights and the social determinants of health, legal and cultural constructs of childhood, and human rights education.
+He co-authored a book, Human Rights in Children’s Literature: Imagination and the Narrative of Law, published by Oxford University Press in 2016.
 Todres was a Fulbright Scholar in residence at University College Cork in Ireland (Spring 2018).